-A wider class of guidance laws is obtained based on Lyapunov approach.
+A wider class of guidance laws is obtained based on the Lyapunov approach.
 The analytical expressions of the guidance law are given for the generalized planar and three-dimensional engagement models for missiles with and without axial controlled acceleration.
 The Lyapunov-Bellman approach is used to justify the choice of some guidance law parameters.

 The problem of the integrated design of guidance and control laws is discussed.
 The problem of modification of the existing autopilots is presented as a problem of new guidance laws design.
 Computational aspects of missile guidance are considered.
-As an example, the application of the theory to design of the boost-phase interceptors is considered.
+As an example, the application of the theory to the design of the boost-phase interceptors is considered.

-Missile Guidance Training Course – Objectives:
+- Missile Guidance Electronic Course Guide

-Upon completing this training course, learners will be able to meet these objectives:
+Upon completing this Missile Guidance course, learners will be able to meet these objectives:

 - About various types of missiles and related problems

 - Where the most promising international research is being performed.

 - Guidance laws are designed as a control problem.